4hopp/proto2cpp/README.md

 How to enable this filter in Doxygen:
   1. Generate Doxygen configuration file with command 'doxygen -g <filename>' e.g.  doxygen -g doxyfile
-  2. In the Doxygen configuration file, find JAVADOC_AUTOBRIEF and set it enabled JAVADOC_AUTOBRIEF      = YES
-     This is required since version 0.6-beta
-  3. In the Doxygen configuration file, find FILE_PATTERNS and add *.proto FILE_PATTERNS          = *.proto
+  2. In the Doxygen configuration file, find FILE_PATTERNS and add *.proto FILE_PATTERNS          = *.proto
-  4. In the Doxygen configuration file, find EXTENSION_MAPPING and add proto=C EXTENSION_MAPPING      = proto=C
+  3. In the Doxygen configuration file, find EXTENSION_MAPPING and add proto=C EXTENSION_MAPPING      = proto=C++
-  5. In the Doxygen configuration file, find INPUT_FILTER and add this script INPUT_FILTER           = "python proto2cpp.py"
+  4. In the Doxygen configuration file, find INPUT_FILTER and add this script INPUT_FILTER           = "python proto2cpp.py"
-  6. Run Doxygen with the modified configuration doxygen doxyfile
+  5. Run Doxygen with the modified configuration doxygen doxyfile

+Following change is recommended by Timo Marjoniemi but must not be used:
+  In the Doxygen configuration file, find JAVADOC_AUTOBRIEF and set it enabled
+    JAVADOC_AUTOBRIEF      = YES

 Version history
 ===============